ChongLC/seqRandomizer/README.md

 | -o       | output    | String  	|TRUE      | Path of the output file to be created                   |
 | -l       | seqlen    | Integer 	|TRUE      | The length of random protein sequences to be generated  |
 | -n       | seqnum    | Integer 	|TRUE      | The number of random protein sequences to be generated  |

+---

+### Important Note for Users
+* This seqRandomizer is specific to the [protocol describing the step-by-step utility of UNIQmin](https://www.biorxiv.org/content/10.1101/2022.08.09.503271v2.full).

+---

+### Found a bug?
+Or would like a feature added?
+Or maybe drop some feedback?
+Just open a new issue or send an email to us (lichuinchong@gmail.com).